Maharashtra: NCP to give Nawab Malik’s portfolios to other ministers, will not seek his resignation

 “A formal request in this regard will be made to the chief minister [Uddhav Thackeray], who will take a final call,” he said.

 Patil added that Malik will remain the party’s Mumbai unit chief.
-However, he said that the party will appoint two working presidents – Narendra Rane and Rakhi Jadhav – in Mumbai because of the upcoming civic body polls.
+However, he said that the party will appoint two working presidents in Mumbai – Narendra Rane and Rakhi Jadhav – because of the upcoming civic body polls.
 The dates for the elections have not been announced yet.

 Unidentified party officials told PTI that charge of minority affairs portfolio may be given to Housing Development Minister Jitendra Awhad.
 They said that the portfolio of skill development ministry was likely to go to Rural Development Minister Hasan Mushrif.